rmgibbo/wetfe/src/main/resources/static/docs/cosmology.md

   - Universal Computers
   - Etc.

-# Intro
+# The Myth

 ## Child Cosmos

 Reality.
 A mind-numbingly vast and alien domain, teeming with an infinite variety of subspaces, each known as a realm, or a cosmos.
 Sufficiently rich subspaces of Reality permit phenomena, and even physics, to emerge from the denizens of different realms.
 Within one such space, three realms have intermixed with each other.
 And of this confluence, a new cosmos has been wrought.
-It is a child cosmos, born of an eclectic, supremely special, yet cohesive mixture of its parents’ properties...
+It is a child cosmos, born of an eclectic, supremely special, yet cohesive mixture of its parents’ properties:

 ## Celestial Realm